Citizenfitz/character-builder/src/markdown/disad-lowered-attribute(s).md

-The character can reduce three points from their attributes.
-This can be all from one attribute or spread across several.
-No attribute may be reduced below 3 or a racial minimum.
+The character must lower attributes by a total of **3 points**, spread across one or more attributes.
+No attribute may fall below **3** or a racial minimum.